raj-wk/simplified-cds-hooks-edu/cds-hooks-edu.md

 It is recommended FHIR servers implement, CDS Services follow, the guidance in the [Argonaut Data Query Guide (DSTU2)](http://www.fhir.org/guides/argonaut/r2/) or [HL7 US Core (STU3)](http://hl7.org/fhir/us/core/index.html) implementation guides when retrieving additional resources.
 Each profile page within these implementation guides includes queries FHIR servers are required to support.

 ### Exposed non-secured FHIR server
 A non secured FHIR server is important to support testing with a CDS service.
-When the EHR moves a hook so to production the system to is expected to follow the guidelines in  the [security and authorization document](https://github.com/cds-hooks/docs/wiki/Proposed-Security-Model)
+When the EHR moves a hook implementation to production the system to is expected to follow the guidelines in  the spec

 ### Render card
 The CDS service will provide a response in the form a of a 'card'.
 Your EHR needs to be able to display the card.